marella/material-icons/README.md

 $material-icons-font-display: block !default;
 ```

-If you are getting errors with webpack or Vue CLI, add this line before importing above Sass file:
+If you are getting errors with webpack or Vue CLI, add this line before importing:

 ```scss
 $material-icons-font-path: '~material-icons/iconfont/';